TinnyTin/stealth-game/Submissions/Final/Tiny Brain_Kleptocrat_readme.md

 If you are caught by the guards it's game over for you.
 Keep trying until you've successfully absconded with that shiny new gramophone that your lady wife wants so badly.
 No doubt you'll be tasked with stealing records for it in the near future, that new Jiles Gravis album is hot property.

 ### Observable Technology Requirements
 * Menu at the start of the game allows you to enter the level or exit the game
-* Menu when the player succeeds or is caught allow you to restart the level or exit the game
+* Menu when the player succeeds or fails the mission allow you to restart the level or exit the game
+* In game HUD shows the alert status of the AI guards, the mission objective, and a mini-map
-* The player character showcases root motion animation, player control via keyboard/mouse and joypad and camera control
+* The player character showcases root motion animation and control via keyboard and mouse
 * AI Guards showcase root motion animation, NPC steering, AI behaviours and states
 * Level detritus is modelled with rigid body physics objects that can be moved by the player to create cover, and can be knocked over by both the player and guards
-* Background music and ambient audio are implemented as 2D audio sources
+* Main menu music and some sound effects are implemented as 2D audio sources
-* Footsteps and knocked items emit one shot sounds as 3D audio sources
+* Footsteps, knocked items, ambient sound effects and in-level music tracks are one shot and looping 3D audio sources

 ### Known Problem Areas
 The final build showcases the majority the features we hoped to include in the game.
 Unfortunately due to time constraints and the loss of a team member post-alpha we had to focus on polishing a single level and abandoned efforts to include a second playable level.